theohbrothers/PSModulePublisher/README.md

 #### via Submodule and CI remote templates

-The CI process with the included [CI remote templates](templates) is composed of the following steps:
+The provided [CI remote templates](templates) is composed of the following CI process:

 ##### Build